 We are intentionally keeping prices low to allow greater access for participants.
 Fees cover overhead and materials.
 Financial limitations should not prevent women from attending; please let us know if this is a concern for you, and we can discuss other forms of energetic exchange (trade, volunteer assistance, etc) or a reduced rate.

-You can find more information regarding the location and registration here, for circles for April 2021 and on: The Resiliency Institute
+You can find more information regarding the location and registration here, for circles The Resiliency Institute

 Any logistic, registration, and/or payment questions should be directed to Allison (email@example.com) or Connie at The Resiliency Institute (firstname.lastname@example.org)